Last Updated on February 19, 2021 by Chris and Lindsay

-Over the course of our two years on the road, we have stayed at each at varying times.
+Over the course of our three years on the road, we have stayed at each at varying times.
 However, like Wal Mart, each store operates on its own policies and it is always good practice to go inside and ask the manager.

 Note: At one of these stores, in a city we won’t mention by name, we asked the manager if we could camp in their parking lot.
 Here’s the answer we got:

 “While it is our corporate policy to allow this, unofficially we want you to know this is one of the worst neighborhoods in the state, we don’t have overnight security, and we aren’t responsible for anything that happens to you if you do choose to stay.”

 The manager said this with such a smile on her face I couldn’t help but smile and say thanks as I turned and clenched my butt cheeks in anticipation of the night we would have in store for us.